syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Change-the-Appearance-of-a-Single-Header-Cell.md

 ---
 layout: post
-title: How-to-Change-the-Appearance-of-a-Single-Header-Cell | Windows Forms | Syncfusion
+title: Appearance-of-a-Single-Header-Cell DataBoundGrid | Syncfusion
 description: Learn about How to Change the Appearance of a Single Header Cell support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# How to Change the Appearance of a Single Header Cell in Windows Forms GridDataBoundGrid(Classic)
+# Appearance of a Single Header Cell in WinForms GridDataBoundGrid

 To make changes to individual cells (header cells or otherwise), you must implement PrepareViewStyleInfo event.